tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-ini.md

 ?>
 ```

 7. Another way to see error messages is to run PHP scripts on the command line.
-You can do this by establishing an ssh session with `banjo.rit.edu`, then `cd` to the folder with broken.php in it, and then typing:
+You can do this by establishing an ssh session with `banjo.rit.edu`, then `cd` to the folder with *broken.php* in it (which is `230/test/`), and then type:

 `php broken.php`

-Which runs *broken.php* through the command-line PHP parser and should display the error message as well
+This *broken.php* through the command-line PHP parser and should also display the error message.

-8. Can you fix broken.php right here on the command line with a text editor like `nano`?
+8. Can you fix *broken.php* right here on the command line with a text editor like `nano`?
 Make it so!

-9. Another place to see error messages is in the PHP error log file on Gibson at `abc1234/php_data/php.log`
+9. Another place to see error messages is in the PHP error log file on banjo at `abc1234/php_data/php.log`

-## V. Another change to *php.ini*
+## V. Make another change to *php.ini*
 10. Now we will check to see if we can open a file on another server with the following script which you can name **open.php** and put in your `230/test/` folder.

 **open.php**